OctopusDeploy/blog/blog/2020-06/fast-tracking-code-promotion-in-your-ci-cd-pipeline/index.md

 - `<number>`: This is for a JIRA ticket from my project.
 - `add_status_response`: This is a quick description of the change.

 By default, all changes will run through the complete CI/CD pipeline.
-This ensures developers put enough thought into their change to determine if it can be “fast-tracked” for deployment into production.
+This ensures developers put enough thought into their change to determine if it can be _fast-tracked_ for deployment into production.

 In a later blog post, we will discuss how non-pre-approved changes will run through our complete CI/CD pipeline.